orbeon/orbeon-forms-doc/form-runner/api/persistence/forms-metadata.md

     - *NOTE: This is only returned when using a relational database, as the implementation of the persistence API for eXist [doesn't support versioning yet](https://github.com/orbeon/orbeon-forms/issues/1524).*
 - `<available>`
     - set to `false` when the form definition is marked as not available
+- `<permissions>`
+    - contains the form definition permissions as contained in the form definition's metadata
+    - this is required for permissions checking to work

 #### Latest published version